 Should AM/FM radio ad copy be informational and make a factual case for brands?
 Or should ads employ storytelling that evokes consumer emotion?

 Two of the most respected experts in advertising effectiveness sought to understand the answers to these questions.
-Les Binet, Head of Effectiveness at adam&eveDDB, and Peter Field, Marketing Consultant, studied the world’s largest database of marketing case studies for their book The Long and Short of It: Balancing Short and Long-Term Marketing Strategies.
+Les Binet, Head of Effectiveness at adam&eveDDB, and Peter Field, Marketing Consultant, studied the world’s largest database of marketing case studies for their book The Long and the Short of It: Balancing Short and Long-Term Marketing Strategies.

 Based in London, the Institute of Practitioners in Advertising (the IPA), maintains the IPA Databank of over 1,200 case studies submitted to the IPA’s Effectiveness Awards Competition.
 Covering a broad spectrum of marketing categories and budgets, they “represent the most rigorous proofs of the effectiveness of marketing communications in the world.”

 What builds a brand: rational or emotional creative?

 Tom Goodwin, EVP Innovation at Zenith Media USA, offers a simple three-step approach to sales and brand success: “First, making sure the product is top of mind and that awareness is high; second, that the brand is liked and understood, and finally, that the products are good enough to be sure people want to use them time and time again.”

 Building top of mind recall and brand awareness is all about reach.
 Insuring that a brand is liked and understood is the job of brand advertising.
 But do you build a brand with facts and logical assertions or with emotion-based storytelling?

 The Binet and Field analysis found that emotional campaigns build brands more strongly regardless of the measure: awareness, commitment, trust, differentiation, fame, or image.
 Emotional campaigns are far more powerful at building brands.
 They create emotional bonds and associations.